Study reveals link between dementia and alcohol

 Limit alcohol consumption

 The new study reviewed the medical records of people covered by the Korea National Health Insurance Service (NHIS), which provides free health check-ups twice a year to insured South Koreans aged 40 and over.
-In addition to conducting several tests, the researchers asked the participants about their drinking, smoking, and exercise habits.
+In addition to conducting several tests, the researchers asked the participants regarding their drinking, smoking, and exercise habits.

 The study looked at data collected between 2009 and 2011, and categorized people according to their self-reported drinking levels.
 If someone says they drink less than 15 grams of alcohol per day, they are considered a “moderate” drinker.